jengalas/thesurveystation-jekyll/_surveymarks/2005/rgh-22.md

   gallery_zh:
     images:
     - filename: rgh22
-      alt: USGS Gaging Station Disk 01449800
+      alt: PennDOT Chiseled Square RGH 22
     - filename: rgh22g1
-      alt: Eyelevel view of the disk set into the concrete base.
+      alt: Eye-level view of the chiseled square on the boulder.
     - filename: rgh22g2a
-      alt: The proximity of the mark to the side of the familiar green gaging station building.
+      alt: Looking southeast toward the trail intersection.
     - filename: rgh22diag
-      alt: The mark is set in the base of the tower-like structure to the left of the small building.
+      alt: Diagram from the official datasheet.
+The trails can be identified in the previous photograph.
 featured_image: rgh22csm.jpg
 ---